SherlockGn/NekoProxyApp/readme.md

 node pm2start.js
 ```

 4. Open your preferred web browser and visit http://localhost:3334 to access the Neko Proxy App web portal.
+To start using the service, you can log in using the default user account "admin" with the password "admin".

 ## How to Contribute